katerinaelsasser/NailDeck/README.md

 * To have a profile for my account.
 * The website must be clear to use.
 * The infomation of the company on the website that I can view.
-* To find infomation of how to contact the business if needed.
+* To be able to contact the company if needed to.

 ### Site Owner
 As the owner of the website, I want/expect: